IPAW 2020 Preprint: Efficient Computation of Provenance for Query Result Exploration: Optimizing Provenance Queries with materialization

 \\

-See that $VK_i$ is defined using $V_i$ and the tables that define $V_i$.
-(If no keys are added to $V_i$ to form $VK_i$, then $VK_i$ can be optimized to be just $V_i$.) \begin{bt}RK\end{bt} is defined using $R$, the base tables that define $R$ and the $VK_i$ views corresponding to each of the $V_i$ that define $R$.
-See that the provenance query optimization algorithm can be used to optimize $VK_i$ and \begin{bt}RK\end{bt} as well.

-Note that $A_{VK_i} \supseteq A_{V_i}$; $A_{VK_i}$ depends on which keys are added to define $VK_i$.
-Similarly, $A_{RK} \supseteq A_R$.
-Also, the original user query results (computed as $R$ in Program 2) is computed as $OQ$ in Program 3.
-This is because we assume that \begin{bt}RK\end{bt} is materialized during the original user query execution time, and we expect that computing $OQ$ from \begin{bt}RK\end{bt} will be faster than computing the results of $R$.
+The original user query results (computed as $R$ in Program~\ref{pgm:oq}) are computed by $OQ$ in Program~\ref{pgm:oqmat}.
+This is because we assume that \begin{bt}RK\end{bt} is materialized during the original user query execution and we expect that computing $OQ$ from \begin{bt}RK\end{bt} will be faster than computing the results of $R$.